Information security policies

 12. ISO/IEC 27010:2015 provides guidance on information security management for inter-sector and inter-organisational communications.

-19. Dec status update ISO/IEC 27019:2017 concerns information security for process control (Operational Technology) in the (non-nuclear) energy industry.
+19. Hot stuffNew edition released in Oct ISO/IEC 27019:2017 concerns information security for process control (Operational Technology) in the (non-nuclear) energy industry.

 20. ISO/IEC 27021:2017 explains the competencies, skills and knowledge required by information security management professonals.

-22. ISO/IEC TR 27024 will list some laws and regulations relevant to information security.
+22. Status update Oct ISO/IEC TR 27024 will list some laws and regulations relevant to information security.

-23. Jan status update ISO/IEC 27028 will offer guidance on information security control attributes.
+23. Status update Oct ISO/IEC TS 27028 will offer guidance on information security control attributes.

 25. ISO/IEC 27031:2011 concerns ICT resilience and recovery for business continuity.